Your Local Denver, Lakewood, and Aurora Orthodontists

 Orthodontic Bite Problems and How We Can Fix Them

 An orthodontist can usually start detecting bite problems in children around the age of seven.
-The most common bite problems include underbite, crossbite, and excessive overbite where the upper and lower teeth fail to align and close in the proper position.
+The most common bite problems include underbite, crossbite, and excessive overbite, in which the upper and lower teeth fail to align and close in the proper position.
 Other bite problems include open bite, and crowding or excessive spacing.

 Orthodontics for Children and Adults